sdclibbery/bmt/README.md

-x Set leverage at startup, not when placing order (to improve order placement latency) x Can get spread and mark from insturment ws? x Use 'Close' exec instruction for closing
-* Set stop loss when opening position
+x Set leverage at startup, not when placing order (to improve order placement latency) x Can get spread and mark from insturment ws? x Use 'Close' exec instruction for closing x Set stop loss when opening position
 * Sort out proper order updating that actually works
-* Options to adjust stoploss : move up/down, make trailing?
 * Indicate buy/sell fraction in recent trades, maybe also indicate volume velocity?
 * Candle graphs
+* Options to adjust stoploss : move up/down, make trailing?
 * Can half close open position